Pi-hils/Learning_Journey/tut1_install_react/README.md

 ```
 npx create-react-app .
 ```
 (This creates all your app).
-The . is where the name of your app will go or you can just leave it as .
+The . is where the name of your app will go or you can just leave it as .<br>
+Restart your folder.

 <br>
 The most important file is the src, but inside it, remove the following: